Gilberto Ramírez: Professional career

+Super middleweight

 Early career

 In April 2010, Ramírez beat veteran Jesus Ayala by second-round knockout (KO) in Mazatlán, Sinaloa, Mexico.

 On 17 December 2010, Ramírez knocked out the undefeated Rogelio Medina to win the vacant WBC Youth middleweight title.
 The bout was held at the Gimnasio German Evers in Mazatlán, Sinaloa, Mexico.
 Starting from 2011, Ramírez moved up to super-middleweight.
 In his first fight of the year, Ramírez fought 32 year old Antonio Arras and knocked him out via technical knockout (TKO) in round eight.
 Ramírez next stopped Francisco Villanueva in seven rounds.
 In July 2011, Ramírez moved back down middleweight to defend his WBC Youth title.
 He successfully defended the title beating Oney Valdez, Amilcar Edgardo Funes Melian and Samuel Miller all inside the distance.
 Ramírez went ten rounds with Jaime Barboza (17–6, 8 KOs).
 Ramírez won via unanimous decision (100–90, 100–91, 97–93).
 Ramírez next fought at super middleweight against Isaac Mendez, winning via TKO in round eight.
 Ramírez then went down to middleweight successfully defending the WBC Youth title a final two times against Richard Gutierrez, who Ramírez beat on all scorecards (100–90) and Marcus Upshaw, also winning via ten-round unanimous decision (98–92, 99–90 twice).
 According to sources in February 2013, Ramírez was on the verge of signing with promotional company Top Rank.
 This was later revealed to be true.